Social Distancing and the Internet: What Can Network Performance Measurements Tell Us?: Methodology

 \section{Methodology}

 In order to analyze the impacts of COVID-19 lockdowns on fixed broadband internet usage, we need to compare data from time periods before and during lockdown.
-In the US, individual states issued statewide lockdown orders on different dates.
-Table \ref{tab:state-lockdown} shows the first date of the statewide lockdown order being enforced for each of the 50 US states.
+In the \gls{US}, individual states issued statewide lockdown orders on different dates. \cref{tab:state-lockdown} shows the first date of the statewide lockdown order being enforced for each of the 50 \gls{US} states.
 The first state to issue a lockdown order was California on March 19.
 The last statewide lockdown order was issued by South Carolina on April 7.
 The seven states at the end of the table did not impose lockdown orders.

 For the purpose of the analysis presented in this paper, we use January and February 2020 as the pre-lockdown period and mid-March to mid-May as the lockdown period.
 We consider the period from mid-May until end of June as post-lockdown, i.e., a period where many of the restrictions were being relaxed.
 To eliminate seasonal effects, we also use data from 2019 to serve as a baseline for comparison in some analysis.
-Thus, most of our algorithms run on the data from January 2019 to June 2020 (the last dataset published by the FCC as of September 2020).
+Thus, most of our algorithms run on the data from January 2019 to June 2020 (the last dataset published by the \gls{FCC} as of September 2020).

-We uploaded the FCC MBA raw data from January 2019 to June 2020, the 2019 census data, and all the auxiliary datasets (unit profile, unit census, excluded units) into a Google Cloud BigQuery database \cite{bigquery}.
-BigQuery allowed us to query the data using a familiar SQL-based interface.
+We uploaded the \gls{FCC} \gls{MBA} raw data from January 2019 to June 2020, the 2019 census data, and all the auxiliary datasets (unit profile, unit census, excluded units) into a Google Cloud BigQuery database~\cite{bigquery}.
+BigQuery allowed us to query the data using a familiar \gls{SQL}[-based] interface.

-We then analyzed the data using Google Cloud Datalab \cite{datalab} running on virtual machines (VMs) in Google Cloud.
-Google Cloud Datalab is a version of JupyterLab \cite{jupyter} with Google Cloud specific extensions (e.g., libraries to access the BigQuery database).
+We then analyzed the data using Google Cloud Datalab~\cite{datalab} running on \glspl{VM} in Google Cloud.
+Google Cloud Datalab is a version of JupyterLab~\cite{jupyter} with Google Cloud specific extensions (e.g., libraries to access the BigQuery database).
 All our programs to analyze the data were written in Python 3.
 We kept everything synchronized and organized in a shared Git repository.

-To calculate the total downloaded data per user, we sum the number of bytes received from the internet on all wired LAN and Wi-Fi networks.
-Similarly, to calculate the total uploaded data per user, we sum the number of bytes transmitted to the internet from all wired LAN and Wi-Fi networks.
+To calculate the total downloaded data per test unit, we sum the number of bytes received from the internet on all wired \glspl{LAN} and Wi-Fi networks.
+Similarly, to calculate the total uploaded data per test unit, we sum the number of bytes transmitted to the internet from all wired \glspl{LAN} and Wi-Fi networks.
 In both cases, any data received or transmitted by the test unit itself during active measurements is excluded.